- One of the easiest ways to turn off the camera shutter and screenshot sound on an iPhone is to switch to the Silent Mode.

 - The Ring/Silent switch is located on the left side of your iPhone.
-To put your iPhone in silent mode, flip the mute switch on the side of your device so that the orange is showing.
+To put your iPhone in silent mode, flip the mute switch in the downward direction so that the orange is showing.

-- On older iPads (before the iPad Air generation), you can use the hardware switch on the right side to mute/unmute the snap sound.
+2. On older iPads (before the iPad Air generation), you can use the hardware switch on the right side to mute/unmute the snap sound

-Another easy way to mute the camera shutter sound on your iPhone is to turn volume down in control center.
+Another easy way to mute the camera shutter sound on your iPhone is to turn the volume down in the Control Center.